Portfolio Construction

 JNSG

-Jan Gundersen is a senior investment director on portfolio solutions and services with 25 years of industry experience (as of 12/31/23).
+Jan Gundersen is a senior investment director on Capital Group’s Portfolios Solutions & Services team.
+He has 25 years of investment industry experience (as of 12/31/23).
 He holds a bachelor’s degree in geology from Colgate University and a masters degree in oceanography from Texas A&M University.

 1.AssetMark, “The Power of Outsourcing Investment Management,” 2020